eleanorfrajka/ifmeo/content/manual/abroad.md

 On the weekend, or after 9am, an all-day ticket costs something under €7 (and children aged 6-14 ride free).
 On the weekend or after 9am on weekdays, the group tickets are ~€13 and can be used for up to 5 people travelling together (adult or children).
 Kids under 6 are always free.

-The University also offers a subscription (Profiticket) which was €114/mo but will likely soon be €49/mo.
+The University also offers a subscription (Profiticket) or the Deutschland ticket is now €49/mo (purchase in HVV Switch app), pro-rated for the first month if you start mid-month, otherwise runs with the calendar month.
+Can be cancelled (anytime?).